lowner75/london-prime/README.md

 # London Prime

-Website of London Prime, a luxury property developer based in London.
+Website for London Prime, a luxury property developer based in London.
 This is my Capstone project for the Coursera Bootstrap 4 course.
 ## Installation

 ```bash